 Signings outside the transfer window always come with that caveat of no one else wanting them, so everything else is a bonus.

 There was no bonus with Petric, who was on the losing side in each of his three sub appearances in the league and didn’t even last until January.

 44. Marouane Chamakh (Loan from Arsenal, January 2013)

 Managed one league start, in a game where West Ham failed to win at home to a QPR team that picked up 25 points all season.

 Then moved to Crystal Palace, where he scored the only goal of the game in a win over West Ham.
-I’m glad he’s out of work.
+I hope seagulls use his oil-slick haircut as target practise.

-Scored 12 Serie A goals the season before joining West Ham, and netted 16 for Cagliari last season.
+Scored 12 Serie A goals the season before joining West Ham, and netted 16 for Cagliari in 201-17.
 His West Ham stats?
 Two games.
 No goals.
 One shot.
 Bumped up for his 100% win ratio.

-A great player in his day but was never going to benefit from joining a West Ham fan managed by dead man walking Sam Allardyce.
+A great player in his day but was never going to benefit from joining a West Ham team managed by dead-man-walking Sam Allardyce.
 Almost had one special moment against Crystal Palace, but didn’t.